EmaTavares/Challenge/README.md

 Clone this repository with the command: ``git clone https://github.com/EmaTavares/Challenge.git``

 ### 2. Generate SSL Certificates
-You can generate a private key and its certificate using the command: ``openssl req -newkey rsa:2048 -nodes -keyout privateKey.key -x509 -days 365 -out certificate.crt``
+You can generate a private key and its certificate using the command: ``openssl req -newkey rsa:2048 -nodes -keyout privateKey.key -x509 -days 365 -out certificate.crt -subj "/C=PT/ST=Lisbon/L=Lisbon/O=Challenge/OU=Challenge/CN=localhost``
 > Note that this pair is only available for 365 days.

 ### 3. Build the Docker Container